zama-ai/concrete/docs/howto/debug.md

 #### requirements.txt

-This file contains information about python packages and their versions installed on your system.
+This file contains information about Python packages and their versions installed on your system.

 ```
 astroid==2.15.0